Drawn Thread Work

 When you begin your drawn thread embroidery project, you start with, what are, the basic concepts of counted thread embroidery.
 By using specific stitches and pulling the threads tightly, you create a "ground" to work on.
 By making the threads compact, and putting them into a clump, you end up creating a pattern of holes without removing a single thread from the fabric.

 The fabric is always a single-weave variety with the threads woven quite loosely to allow you to clump them up.
 In ideal cases, there is a small visible space that comes between the threads to make it easier for you to count them and also helping you make the holes better.
-Depending on how much detail you want in your design, why not visit, The Art of Origami you can choose anything from an 18 or 20 thread per inch fabric to something like a 50 thread per inch fabric as well.
-Basically, the more threads there are per inch, the more intricate your design why not visit, Cape Malay recipe for boeber can be.
+Depending on how much detail you want in your design, checkout, Digital Architectural Photography you can choose anything from an 18 or 20 thread per inch fabric to something like a 50 thread per inch fabric as well.
+Basically, the more threads there are per inch, the more intricate your design also look at, Doll House Accessories can be.

 The Working of the drawn thread Technique